palash-t/18745-rapid-prototyping-project/API.md

     """

 ### query_medication_by_time(db, start_time, end_time)
-    """find all rows in emotion table that where recorded between a given start and end time
+    """find all rows in medication table that where recorded between a given start and end time

     Args:
         db (slqalchemy.engine): the database engine